 - You can lock your card through the app if you’ve lost it or it’s stolen to prevent someone else from using it.

 Referrals & Cashbacks

-- If you sign up using my promo code MOMONEY20 you’ll earn $20 after you make your first purchase.
+- If you sign up using my promo code MOMONEYPROMO you’ll earn 1.50% cashback for 3 months after you make your first purchase.

 - When you sign up, you’ll get your own referral code to use with friends and family.

-- You automatically earn 0.50% cashback on all your purchases, called PowerUps.
+- After the 3-month cashback promo ends, you’ll automatically earn 0.50% cashback on all your purchases, called PowerUps.

 - There is a RoundUp saving feature that automatically puts money into a savings section of the app each time you make a purchase.

 - KOHO tracks all of your transactions so you can clearly see where your money went.

 - KOHO is accepted wherever VISA is accepted.